 A meta-analysis of 11 prospective double-blinded clinical trials analyzed the effect of quercetin on exercise capability.
-The doses ranged from 1 to 2 grams per day and the participants included men and women of various fitness levels.
-The authors of the study found that when combining the data of the 11 trials, exercise endurance capability increased only 3 percent, measured by VO2 max and endurance exercise performance.
+The doses ranged from 1 to 2 grams per day, and the participants included men and women of various fitness levels.
+The study's authors found that when combining the data of the 11 trials, exercise endurance capability increased by only 3 percent, measured by VO2 max and endurance exercise performance.
 They concluded that the effect was trivial or, at most, small.
 Studies in mice have demonstrated more robust findings, however.

-Studies in humans are needed to determine whether quercetin blunts any beneficial adaptations of exercise.
+Studies in humans are needed to determine whether quercetin blunts any beneficial exercise adaptations.

 Senescence is a condition or process of cellular deterioration that occurs with age.
 Senescent cells accumulate in the body over time and have properties that distinguish them from normal cells.
 For example, they stop replicating and, rather than dying, secrete harmful molecules that damage or kill neighboring cells.
 Dr. Rhonda Patrick's interview with senescence expert Dr. Judith Campisi